 Environmental weeds are a major threat to our natural environment.
-They have the ability to change and destroy habitats and ecosystems, outcompeting indigenous plants for light, nutrients and water.
-This leaves our wildlife without food and habitat, leading to the decline or our native animals.
+They can change and destroy habitats and ecosystems, and outcompete indigenous plants for light, nutrients and water.
+This can leave our wildlife without food and habitat, and lead lead the decline in our native animals.

-Council Rangers work within our reserves and with the local community to remove pest plants such as Sweet Pittosporum, Blackberry, Boneseed, Cotoneaster and Agapanthus from invading our bushland reserves.
+Council Rangers work within our reserves with the community and our local Environmental Friends Groups to actively manage our bushland to remove pest plants such as Sweet Pittosporum, Blackberry, Boneseed, Cotoneaster and Agapanthus from invading our bushland reserves.

 Many pest plants are spread from garden escapees.
 Seeds are spread from our gardens by birds and animals or by people dumping garden cuttings into our bush and waterways.

 There are a number of ways you can help reduce the threat of weeds on our natural environment.